Transient User and Developer Manual

 • unsavable Whether the value of the suffix is not saved as part of the prefixes.

 • multi-value For options, whether the option can have multiple values.
-If non-nil, then default to use completing-read-multiple.
+If this is non-nil, then the values are read using completing-read-multiple by default and if you specify your own reader, then it should read the values using that function or similar.

 • always-read For options, whether to read a value on every invocation.
 If this is nil, then options that have a value are simply unset and have to be invoked a second time to set a new value.